Getting Started with File Dumps

 )

-A good command-line tool for playing with the line-separated json files is JQ,
+A good command-line tool for playing with the line-separated json files is JQ.

 head -n 100 playstore-00 | jq -c '.title' -r

-Print all titles for iTunes apps
+Print all titles for Apple App Store apps:

 head -n 100 itunes-00 | jq -c '.trackCensoredName' -r